reverse-squared/robotic-scout-magic/docs/components/radio.md

 |  options |  Array |    An array of strings representing each possible selection.   |
 | default? | Number | The index of the default selected radio input.
 (Default: None) |

+> [!DANGER]
+> This component is not fully developed and will show an error message on the form instead of the actual component.
+>
 ## Usage
 An example form with a radio component.
 ```json